contagon/handbook/handbook/26-temple-recommends.md

 ### 26.5.7 Members Who Identify as Transgender

-Worthy members who identify as transgender but do not pursue a medical, surgical, or social transition to the gender opposite of their biological sex at birth (“sex reassignment”) may receive a temple recommend and temple ordinances.
+Worthy members who identify as transgender but do not pursue a medical, surgical, or social transition to the opposite of their biological sex at birth (“sex reassignment”) may receive a temple recommend and temple ordinances.

 Temple ordinances are received according to a person’s biological sex at birth.
-For this reason, the following members may not receive a temple recommend, including a limited-use recommend:
+For this reason, the following members may not receive a temple recommend, including a recommend for proxy baptisms and confirmations:

-* Members who have received elective medical or surgical intervention for the purpose of attempting to transition
+* Members who have received elective medical or surgical intervention to attempt to transition
-* Members who have socially transitioned to the gender opposite of their biological sex at birth
+* Members who have socially transitioned to the opposite of their biological sex at birth

-The stake president may counsel with the Area Presidency to address individual situations sensitively (see [38.6.23](38-church-policies-and-guidelines.md#38623-transgender-individuals) and [38.7.7](38-church-policies-and-guidelines.md#3877-individuals-whose-sex-at-birth-is-not-clear)).
+The stake president should counsel with the Area Presidency to address individual situations with sensitivity and Christlike love (see [38.6.23](38-church-policies-and-guidelines.md#38623-transgender-individuals) and [38.7.7](38-church-policies-and-guidelines.md#3877-individuals-whose-sex-at-birth-is-not-clear)).

 ### 26.5.8 Members Who Have Committed a Serious Sin